Aimcomlt/ai-powered-metaverse-platform/contracts/contracts/metaverse/validation/README-info-TaskFlow.md

 Let’s say Alice wants to build a prompt model for an AI assistant.

-1. She first **stakes a GT** (proof she’s earned the right to build)
+1. She first **stakes a GT** with her AI console open (staking is blocked during cooldowns)
 2. She finishes her task and submits it
+3. An off-chain service filters the proof for moderation and plagiarism
-3. The **PoO contract validates** her submission
+4. The **PoO contract validates** her sanitized submission
-4. This contract is triggered:
+5. This contract is triggered:
    - Confirms her GT was staked
-   - Confirms her task was valid
+   - Confirms her task was valid and passed off-chain checks
    - Unstakes her GT
    - Mints a FT to her wallet (reward!)